Charles Huntziger: Armistice negotiations

 Keitel informed the French delegation that the text could not be changed but that they could request clarifications.
 Since they required the approval of their government, the delegation was allowed use of a tent to telephone Bordeaux, under surveillance and by open channels.
-Huntziger then spent two hours reading the translated armistice conditions to Weygand and presented Keitel with the French objections the following morning— especially concerning the condition that the armistice would only be valid once another had been concluded with Italy.
+Huntziger then spent two hours reading the translated armistice conditions to Weygand and presented Keitel with the French objections the following morning—especially concerning the condition that the armistice would only be valid once another had been concluded with Italy.
 Though he initially described the armistice to Weygand as "hard but not dishonouring", he called the proposed occupation zone "an abominable humiliation" and made clear that if the Italian demands were similarly harsh then France would continue the war from its African territories.
-At 6:40pm on 22 June Huntziger received the order to sign the armistice which he did at 6:50pm, prior to the deadline given of 7:30pm.
+At 6:40 p.m. on 22 June, Huntziger received the order to sign the armistice which he did at 6:50 p.m., prior to the deadline given of 7:30 p.m.
 Following the signing, Keitel dismissed all other participants such that the two were left alone in the carriage, whereby he expressed respect and understanding for Huntziger's position.
-According to Keitel's account, Huntziger apologised if he had lost his temper during the negotiations but nevertheless conveyed his great offense at the condition for an Italian armistice given that France had not been defeated by the Italian army.
+According to Keitel's account, Huntziger apologised if he had lost his temper during the negotiations but conveyed his great offense at the condition for an Italian armistice given that France had not been defeated by the Italian army.

 The French and Italian delegations in Rome.
 Huntziger is middle row, third from the left.

 Given that it was in their interest to sign an armistice with Italy as soon as possible, the French delegation took a Luftwaffe plane from Le Bourget Airport to Rome on 23 June.
 Negotiations with the Italian side, led by Marshal Pietro Badoglio, began on 24 June, with the Italians taking into account almost all French requests.

 Since any delay would allow Germany the opportunity to expand their occupation zone, Huntziger and Léon Noël convinced Weygand to forgo receiving a physical copy of the text and it was again dictated by telephone.
-Huntziger and Noël also insisted on receiving powers of attorney to expedite the process, with Weygand giving the order to sign at 7:10pm which was done five minutes later.
+Huntziger and Noël also insisted on receiving powers of attorney to expedite the process, with Weygand giving the order to sign at 7:10 p.m. which was done five minutes later.